The GACC (Chinese customs) recently issued a directive requiring all imported food to be compliant with Chinese government guidelines on COVID19.

 Launch of Food and Beverage Labelling Guide for Export to China

 China is now Australia’s largest food export destination and continues to be an important growth market.
 The Food and Beverage Labelling Guide for Exports to China, developed by AFGC with consultants Peloris Global Sourcing, is a valuable tool for Australian food and beverage exporters seeking to understand and navigate the requirements for securing China label and regulatory compliance for their goods.
 Click here to download the Guide.
-Click here to download the presentation slides.
+Click here to download the AFGC presentation slides and click here to download the Peloris presentation slides.

 AUSTRADE – Exporting food and beverageS to China